 Even with state laws in place to ban distracting behaviors like texting or using a cell phone, distracted driving is still a problem in the United States.
 In 2019, 41% of drivers were distracted by their phones during daytime driving, according to data from global phone company Cambridge Mobile Telematics.

 If you have been injured or a loved one has been killed in an accident involving a distracted driver, the Carr & Carr Attorneys at Law team is here to help.
-Our Oklahoma injury lawyers have extensive experience helping car accident injury victims pursue the financial compensation they deserve to heal and move forward in their lives.
+Our Oklahoma City car accident lawyers and personal injury lawyers in Tulsa have extensive experience helping car accident injury victims pursue the financial compensation they deserve to heal and move forward in their lives.

 Call Carr & Carr today at 866-510-0580 or contact us online for your free consultation.